Etna: the fiery giant of Sicily

 A journey through craters, lunar landscapes, ancient traditions, and panoramas overlooking the Mediterranean.

-Etna is the highest active volcano in Europe, with an elevation exceeding 3,300 meters, which varies over time due to eruptions.
+Etna is the highest active volcano in Europe, with a height exceeding 3,300 meters, which varies over time due to eruptions.
 It is a complex stratovolcano, characterized by multiple summit craters and hundreds of lateral craters formed over thousands of years.

 Its activity is predominantly effusive, with lava flows that continuously shape the landscape, creating an environment in constant evolution.